Curbside Collection

 Garbage (black cart) |

 Black carts are collected bi-weekly.
 All waste must fit inside your cart with the lid closed.
 Your cart must weigh less than 200 lbs (90.7 kg).
-You can take additional garbage to the Transfer Station for a fee.
+You can take additional bagged garbage to the Transfer Station for a fee.

-Once collected, household garbage is taken to a transfer site run by GFL Environmental before being taken to the Thorhild Landfill or Beaver Regional Landfill. |
+Once collected, household garbage is taken to a transfer site run by GFL Environmental before being taken to the Thorhild Landfill or Beaver Regional Landfill.
+Second CartResidents can subscribe to one extra black garbage cart per household.
+The following fees and restrictions apply:

 Organics (green cart) |

 If you bag your organic waste, make sure to only use BPI certified compostable bag, paper bags or cardboard boxes.
 NO plastic is accepted in the green cart.
-Once collected, organics are transported to the Cleanit Greenit Composting Facility in Edmonton where the material becomes high-quality compost. |
+Once collected, organics are transported to Roseridge Waste and AltRoot where the material becomes high-quality compost. |

 Recycling (blue bag) |